openbmc/openbmc/poky/documentation/test-manual/reproducible-builds.rst

    oe-selftest -r reproducible.ReproducibleTests.test_reproducible_builds

 This defaults to including a ``world`` build so, if other layers are added, it would also run the tests for recipes in the additional layers.
+Different build targets can be defined using the :term:`OEQA_REPRODUCIBLE_TEST_TARGET` variable in ``local.conf``.
-The first build will be run using :ref:`Shared State <overview-manual/concepts:Shared State>` if available, the second build explicitly disables :ref:`Shared State <overview-manual/concepts:Shared State>` and builds on the specific host the build is running on.
+The first build will be run using :ref:`Shared State <overview-manual/concepts:Shared State>` if available, the second build explicitly disables :ref:`Shared State <overview-manual/concepts:Shared State>` except for recipes defined in the :term:`OEQA_REPRODUCIBLE_TEST_SSTATE_TARGETS` variable, and builds on the specific host the build is running on.
 This means we can test reproducibility builds between different host distributions over time on the Autobuilder.